Transfer Money From Singapore To Pakistan. Cheap And Fast Ways To Send Money Abroad.

 - OFX: 1-3 Days

-Typically, transferring money to Pakistan will be much faster using a money transfer company compared to a bank that can take 3-5 working days.
-The fastest provider in our table to transfer money to Pakistan is Wise (Instant-2 Days).
+Typically, transferring money from Singapore to Pakistan will be much faster using a money transfer company compared to a bank that can take 3-5 working days.
+The fastest provider in our table to transfer money from Singapore to Pakistan is Wise (Instant-2 Days).

-What is the best rated provider to transfer money to Pakistan?
+What is the best rated provider to transfer money from Singapore to Pakistan?

-Of the 3 providers we found for transferring money to Pakistan, here’s how they stack up in terms of number of reviews and average score on TrustPilot:
+Of the 3 providers we found for transferring money from Singapore to Pakistan, here’s how they stack up in terms of number of reviews and average score on TrustPilot:

 Choosing an international money transfer service can feel like a risk.
 However, our comparison tool will only ever recommend secure providers which operate within the law in any part of the world they're in.